 Burrito Recipe FAQ: Frequently Asked Questions

 Yes.
-You can assemble burritos, wrap them tightly in foil or plastic wrap, and store in the fridge for up to 4 days.
+You can u003cstrongu003eassemble burritosu003c/strongu003e, wrap them tightly in foil or plastic wrap, and u003cstrongu003estore in the fridge for up to 4 daysu003c/strongu003e.
 For longer storage, freeze them for up to 3 months.
 Reheat in the microwave or oven.

 Pin your favorites and revisit them anytime: Follow us on Pinterest for more recipe inspiration.